 After a year off, I went to university and studied English Literature.
 My supervisor at Cambridge was something of a free spirit (he never dined at high table), imparted his love of Shakespeare and taught me to read intelligently and avoid cliché.
-My tutor, who was also college chaplain, kept a kindly eye on me but had no effect on my somewhat bolshie temperament.
+The college chaplain, who doubled as my ‘tutor’, kept a kindly eye on me but had no effect on my somewhat bolshie temperament.
 I remember some dark months when I was overwhelmed by the realisation that one day I would die.
 Ultimately, even the Earth would die, the Sun swelling into a red giant and gobbling it up.
 As existentialist novelists said, life was ultimately meaningless.
 Some time later a student in the year and floor above me introduced me to the philosopher Friedrich Nietzsche, famous for pronouncing God dead.
 I found Nietzsche’s aphoristic writing intoxicating.
 He used the word ‘life’ in a way which seemed to reclaim some meaning.

 I lodged for several years with a single Christian lady, who had a strong, quiet faith.
 At the back was a vegetable plot, a few flowers, and an apple tree.
 What was this thing ‘life’, I mused, as bees buzzed in the sunshine.
 The idea that it was no more than highly organised atoms seemed false: I was a conscious being; animals were conscious beings.
 And where did the beauty of the flowers come from?
 As part of my program of self-education, I read one of the gospels and to my surprise began thinking, “I agree with what this man was saying.”
 Then the thought occurred: “If you do, doesn’t that entail that you accept what he said about himself?”
 I replied, “I suppose that follows.”
 It was a dim dawning.
 I didn’t agree with everything in the New Testament, and my basic line was, “I’ll decide what is true or not.”
 As when Jesus called his first disciples, the cross, repentance, the Spirit, came later.